OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 ### Google Dorking

 Using passive reconnaissance techniques such as Google Dorking with parameters such as `site` and `inurl`allows us to tailor a search for common API keywords that the google indexer may have found.
+Review WSTG-INFO-01 (Conduct Search Engine Discovery Reconnaissance for Information Leakage) for additional information.

-For example:
+For API  example:

 `site:"mytargetsite.com" inurl:"/api"`

+`inurl:apikey filetype:env`

 Other keywords can include `"v1"`, `"api"`, `"graphql"`.